yiisoft/yii2-queue/docs/guide/gii.md

 Configuration
 -------------

 In order to use gii/job you have to configure it like the following:
-(for example `backend/config/main-local.php`)
+(for example into `backend/config/main-local.php`)

 ```php
 if (!YII_ENV_TEST) {